 - Approach to climbing routes

-The Leki Micro Vario Carbon trekking poles pack smaller than the Leki Legacy poles above – they measure only 15 inches when folded.
-These Leki trekking poles consist of three sections (foldable construction) and the section closest to the grip can be adjusted in length for good fit (the length of the pole can be increased for up to 8 inches).
-The pole is secured at the desired length with a lever lock mechanism which is easy to use even with gloves on.
+The Leki Micro Vario Carbon trekking poles pack smaller than the Legacy poles above – they measure less than 16 inches (40 cm) when folded.
+They consist of three sections (foldable construction) and the section closest to the grip can be adjusted in length for good fit (the length of the pole can be increased for up to 8 inches).
+The pole is secured at the desired length with the Speed lock 2 lever lock mechanism which is easy to use even with gloves on.
 The extended Leki Micro Vario Carbon pole measures from 43 – 51 inches in length.
 Folding the poles is also very easy – they have a push-button beneath the grip which releases the mechanism.
-Leki also offers many different baskets and tips for this model.
-When purchasing the Leki Micro Vario Carbon trekking poles, you also get a nylon bag for storing additional baskets and tips.
+Leki also offers many different baskets and tips for this model – which you can put in the nylon bag that is included when purchasing the poles.
+The Leki Micro Vario Carbon also comes in a women’s version where the poles are 10 cm shorter and have pink handles.

 3. Black Diamond Alpine Carbon Z Trekking